A 4th-Quarter Calendar for Retirees

 As we enter the fourth quarter of 2019, here are the key dates that retirees should keep on their radars.

 Oct.
 15-Dec.
 7: Medicare Open Enrollment

-Medicare-eligible adults can re-shop their Medicare coverage--specifically, their Medicare Part D (prescription drug) coverage and Medicare Advantage plans for 2019--during this period.
-(Note that open enrollment for healthcare coverage through the Affordable Care Act runs a bit later--Nov.
-1 to Dec.
-15, 2018.)
-Mark Miller, a Morningstar contributor who focuses on Social Security and Medicare, among other topics, says it's wise for seniors to shop their coverage each year.
-In particular, it's a good time to revisit existing Medicare Part D coverage: Not only can premiums jump up, but the list of covered drugs--and the prices you pay for them--can change.
+Medicare-eligible adults can re-shop their Medicare coverage--specifically, their Medicare Part D (prescription drug) coverage and Medicare Advantage plans for 2020--during this period.
+Mark Miller, a Morningstar contributor who focuses on Social Security and Medicare, among other topics, says it's wise for seniors to re-shop their coverage each year.
+In particular, it's a good time to revisit existing Medicare Part D (prescription drug) coverage: Not only can premiums jump up, but the list of covered drugs--and the prices you pay for them--can change.
 In addition, enrollees in Medicare Advantage plans can and should also revisit their coverage during open enrollment season; the list of healthcare providers available through a given Medicare Advantage plan may change from year to year.

 Dec.
 1-Dec.
 31: Mutual Fund Capital Gains Distribution Season

 Although some funds have already made early distributions, most mutual funds typically distribute capital gains in December, if the fund manager has sold securities that appreciated in price in the year prior.
 Fund firms typically begin publishing estimates of impending distributions in the fourth quarter.
 Those distribution estimates may be published in raw dollar terms or as a percentage of net asset value; if the former, you'll need to divide the estimated distribution by your fund's current NAV to determine how meaningful it is.